AustinfHunter/AustinfHunter/README.md

 ## Hi there!

 my name is Austin Hunter.
-I'm currently studying Computer Science at UNC Charlotte and working toward a career in software engineering.
-Most of my coursework at UNC Charlotte is done with Java, so you might see some Jave projects here in the future.
+I'm a recent graduate with a Bachelor's in Computer Science from the University of North Carolina at Charlotte.
+I'm currently working on starting my career in software engineering.

 If you'd like to reach me, you can find me on [LinkedIn](https://www.linkedin.com/in/austinfhunter/).
-I also have a [blog](https://www.austinhunter.dev/) where I'll be posting about things I'm learning or topics I am interested in (more posts to come after I graduate in December).
+I also have a [blog](https://www.austinhunter.dev/) where I'll be posting about things I'm learning or topics I am interested in (more posts coming soon).

 Currently working on:
-* [Edukona](https://github.com/uncc-hice/edukona_backend) - A research project I'm contributing to at UNCC.
+* [Edukona](https://github.com/uncc-hice/edukona_backend) - A research project I'm contributing to at UNCC (ongoing).
-* [Quatro](https://github.com/AustinfHunter/quatro-backend) - My capstone project at UNCC.
+* [Quatro](https://github.com/AustinfHunter/quatro-backend) - My capstone project at UNCC (capstone course is complete, but I might do some more work on this project in the future).

 Currently learning/expirementing with:
 * [Rust](https://www.rust-lang.org/)